 Canal and River Trust has some info on cycling based on canals and other waterways.
 This should include Worcester to Birmingham.

 Llanwrtyd Wells is a good base in mid-Wales, accessible by train via the Heart of Wales line.
-You get the bonus of a scenic rail trip but should book the bike in advance – check bike info page at Arriva Trains Wales web site.
-A four day mountain bike festival is held here early August – see Green Events.
+You get the bonus of a scenic rail trip but should book the bike in advance – check bike info page at Transport for Wales web site.
+See Green Events for their local activities including cycling.

 The official tourism sites are Visit Wales which has suggestions for on and off-road routes and cycling holidays.
 Mountain Biking Wales.
 Also see Ride North Wales.
 North Wales Mountain Bike Association has a page giving advice on getting to their area by train.